egouldo/EcoConsPreReg/analysis/preregistration_template.md

-al. 2006).The choice of a model’s boundaries is closely linked to the choice of how finely to aggregate the behaviour within the model (Jakeman et al., 2006) - what is the intended scale and resolution of the model (temporal, spatial or otherwise)?Explain how any key concepts or terms within problem or decision-making contexts, such as regulatory terms, will be operationalised and defined in a biologically meaningful way to answer the research question appropriately?
-(Should this last step go here or within define conceptual framework?).What is the intended domain of applicability of the model, what is the extent of acceptable extrapolations (Grimm)?
-This is relevant to model transferability… (similar to a COG statement..)*
+al. 2006).The choice of a model’s boundaries is closely linked to the choice of how finely to aggregate the behaviour within the model (Jakeman et al., 2006) - what is the intended scale and resolution of the model (temporal, spatial or otherwise)?
+Explain how any key concepts or terms within problem or decision-making contexts, such as regulatory terms, will be operationalised and defined in a biologically meaningful way to answer the research question appropriately?
+(Should this last step go here or within define conceptual framework?).
+What is the intended domain of applicability of the model, what is the extent of acceptable extrapolations (Grimm)?
+This is relevant to model transferability… (similar to a COG statement..)* A comment:This section feels a bit too big and confusing from my perspective and I do think you might need to move some of it to a different section to reduce the risk of misinterpretation.
+I’m just thinking about how I might fill this out for an imagined study.
+The literal boundaries of the study are usually straightforward, but the theoretic boundaries are a different and also big thing to try to conceptualise in one section.
+You could have a section for the spatial/temporal boundaries of the study, and another section on how far the results can be extrapolated based on the study design.
+This makes sense to me in how I design experiments, if I have too many confounding variables and not enough spatial and environmental replication then I’m less likely to make any broad claims.
+However, if I have controlled or experimentally manipulated factors then I feel safer making bigger generalisations about results.

 ### 1.2.3 Logistical Constraints